CityFibre's Covid-19 update

 Telecommunications infrastructure is critical to allow society to function and our economy to recover.
-Throughout this challenging period our field-staff and those of our contractors have been designated as ‘key workers’.
-This has enabled us to continue to build to the levels of productivity agreed with local authorities, and to maintain our networks.
+Throughout this challenging period, our field-staff and those of our contractors have been designated as ‘key workers’.
+This enables us to continue to build to the levels of productivity agreed with local authorities, and to maintain our networks.

-Despite the gradual easing of lockdown restrictions, our staff and contractors continue adhere to strict protocols on social distancing – including with members of the public.
+Our staff and contractors continue adhere to Covid safe protocols on social distancing – including with members of the public.
 They also continue to work to the highest health and safety construction standards.
 This includes leaving trenches in a safe and manageable state at the end of every working day.

 Covid Secure status means that we have assessed the risk to employees and put in place strict social distancing and control measures to minimise risk the risk of Covid-19 virus transmission.